 A developing version of the code is hosted on GitHub and anyone who wants to check out the newest changes/additions can download that version.
 Any feedback and suggestions are welcome via GitHub-issues or my Email.
 Installation instructions and more can be found in the Vignette.

 During my M.Sc. and subsequent work as a Research Assistant in the Linder lab at the Institute of Systematic Botany in Zürich, I was part of the Cenozoic Angiosperm Radiations Group.
 We tested the hypothesis that the current diversity of angiosperms is the result of several radiations and whether those can be explained by the interaction of plant functional traits and the environment.
-For my thesis work and the following extension for publication, I focused on the family Ericaceae.
+For my thesis work and the resulting publication, I focused on the family Ericaceae.

 The angiosperm family Ericaceae, has a worldwide distribution with ca. 4426 species in various habitats ranging from sea level to >5000m elevation.
 Mountains are often more species-rich than lowlands, either as a result of migration or differences in survival or diversification rates between lowlands and mountains.
 This system was used to test whether the interaction between specific leaf area (SLA) and montane habitats is correlated with increased diversification rates.
 A molecular phylogeny based on rbcL and matK sequence data from 450 species was built and dated using 18 fossil calibration points and molecular clock estimates in BEAST.
-Six largely montane radiations were found using BAMM, and higher diversification rates were shown by to be associated to both lineages in mountains and with low SLA, with a positive interactive effect of both (as inferred by BiSSE and MuSSE).
+Six largely montane radiations were found using BAMM, and higher diversification rates were shown by to be associated to both lineages in mountains and with low SLA, and the combination of both (as inferred by BiSSE and MuSSE).
 The results suggest that the species richness in mountains is the result of increased speciation rather than reduced extinction or increased immigration.
 Increased speciation in Ericaceae was facilitated by low SLA.

 Paper: Schwery et al. 2015